 He is a family man with two young children and a dog so fully understands the challenges of training and balancing life’s priorities!

 Raya is an Ironman certified coach assisting athletes competing in ITU and longer distances.
 Having been a former Canadian International Alpine ski racer, Raya understands the intensities, pressures and physiological demands that are placed on athletes no matter what level they are competing.
 Raya capitalizes on her international sporting background to help push but at the same time support her athletes to their desired levels, whatever those goals may be.

 Raya truly believes in the “Precision Way”.
 Our approach is very much athlete focused and driven.
 Every decision made is centered around each individual athlete.
 Raya takes the time to develop strong relationship with each of her athletes so they feel they can communicate openly and get the best feedback possible to help structure an athletes training.

-Following a long break from sport due to injury Raya went into business and has her own consulting firm focused on Emerging Market Finance before selling up to work full time in the triathlon industry.
+Following a long break from sport due to injury Raya went into business.
+She had her own consulting firm focused on Emerging Market Finance before selling up to work full time in the triathlon industry.
 She can very much relate to the everyday pressures and strains placed on athletes trying to deal with work, life, balance and sport!
-Raya has been competing in triathlon for 5 seasons and has competed in all distances from Sprint to full Ironman distances.
+Raya has been competing in triathlon since 2015 and has competed in all distances from Sprint to full Ironman distances.
 She had podium at Ironman races and has qualified and competed in ETU, ITU & Ironman 70.3 World Championships.

 I have been a professional athlete or coach since I was 17 years old.
 As an athlete.
 I raced at the Olympics in Athens and 2 Commonwealth games.
 I raced for the GB Elite team every year at Triathlon and Duathlon while I was competing finishing top 15 in the World multiple times and reaching the podium at World Cups, the highest level of short course racing before 2010.